cyrus-shakya/WeatherVerse/README.md

 ## WeatherVerse - Your Personal Weather Companion
 Welcome to WeatherVerse, your go-to iOS application for staying updated on the latest weather conditions.
 This app provides a seamless and user-friendly experience to help you plan your day and stay informed about the weather in your location and search for specific location.
+This project is developed using Swift within the Storyboard framework, WeatherVerse stands as the final project for my second semester in Fanshawe College's Mobile Application Development course.

-## App Features
+## App Features:

 ### 1. Real-time Weather Updates
 Stay in the know with real-time weather updates.
 Our app fetches the latest data to provide you with accurate and up-to-date information about temperature and weather conditions.